agoodshort/dotfiles/README.md

 xdg-settings set default-web-browser microsoft-edge.desktop
 ```

-### 9. Keyboard mapping to review

-TODO: needs to be saved

-- Access to 3rd layer

 ## To-Do

 - [ ] Review bashrc and profile (use only profile)
 - [ ] Review required `brew casks/formula` to run the zsh or bash properly
 - [ ] Review vim XDG location
-- [ ] Add VSCode config to share how vim keybindings works (or work on the neovim plguin)
 - [ ] Add `pbcopy` on Linux => https://ostechnix.com/how-to-use-pbcopy-and-pbpaste-commands-on-linux/
-- [ ] balena etcher through brew
 - [ ] Mission Control is left by default as karabiner keymaps are built on top of it
 - [ ] List desktop to be assigned on MacOS and display (with the right click on icon)
 - [ ] should we use a template for Neovim dashboard to point to `{{ .chezmoi.homeDir }}` or is XDG_CONFIG_HOME fine? => windows issue
 - [ ] Install docker engine through brew in MacOS?
 - [ ] Create a run-once to install the brew basics and login to lastpass
-- [ ] Configure Kanagawa theme below properly

 ## References